 In this chapter we will show how files can be organized and managed in Craft.
 Files are called assets, you can find them via the Assets menu.
 The most common files are images, but Word files, Excel sheets, PDFs and so on can also be uploaded.

-Depending on the situation, files are stored into a specific folder.
-Both the Craft test environment and the production environment might be using these files.
+Depending on the situation, files are stored into a folder on a specific location.
+Both the Craft test environment and the production environment might be using the same files.
 Therefore, it is important to know that deleting a file in the test environment can make it unavailable on the production environment and thus break your website.

 # Page overview

 Items that already have been covered in the chapter General operation of the overview page will not be described here anymore.

 # Organise Assets